rido-min/IoTHubMQTTBrokerPreviewSamples/references/mqtt-3-1-1-conceptual.md

 - client is misbehaving in a way that is impossible to respond to with negative acknowledgment (or response) directly,
 - server is failing to keep state of the connection up to date,
 - client with the same identity has connected.

-**TODO: guidance on how to get more info on why connection was closed**

-## MQTT Broker

-For all the messages and subscriptions with topic not beginning with `$` IoT Hub acts as an MQTT broker.

-**TODO: reference docs for broker**

 ## Operations